rohan843/CTFs/picoCTF_105_Stonks/README.md

 ---

 I was not able to find any clue as to the next steps.
 Before consulting the hint on picoCTF website, I decided to google _binary exploitation_ (the tag for this problem) and found this website: [https://ctf101.org/](https://ctf101.org/).
 It might give some useful information.

+---

+So.. that didn't help much.
+I have consulted the available hint.
+The hint is: `Okay, maybe I'd believe you if you find my API key.`

+This suggests that the "API Token" that the server asks for (which was as of now ignored in `vuln.c`) is actually used in the code being executed, and it is what will help us get the `api_buf` (somehow).